michaelIro/voxTrace/README.md

 ## Installation
-voxTrace++ can be installed/run in various ways on different systems.
+voxTrace can be installed/run in various ways on different systems.
 To optimize your general workflow when working on the quantification of confocal measurements i reccomend one of the following two ways:

     -   Install locally on Windows machine using WSL and Ubuntu 20.04.
 An advantage of this is that you can use